 CMI Vintage Gibson bass guitars were once used by the Yardbirds bassist Samwell-Smith.
 The CMI Vintage Gibson bass guitars were discontinued in 1969 but briefly resurfaced in the 1970s, featuring two pickups.

 The mid-1960s through the 1980s saw the consolidation and sale of the two major guitar manufacturers to faceless corporations.
 In the process, the industry experienced a sea change.
 Gibson and Fender were bought by unnamed corporations that ran both commercial and customer-led businesses.
-While this was undoubtedly a good thing for consumers, it also limited innovation among guitar makers.
+While this undoubtedly benefited consumers, it also limited innovation among guitar makers.

 In 1994, Gibson executives implemented several changes to turn the company around.
 The company had a compound growth rate of 30 percent since 1986.
-Sales were only $10 million in 1986, but by 1993 and 1992, Gibson had already reached $50 million in sales.
+Sales were only $10 million in 1986, but by 1993 and 1992, Gibson had already reached $50 million.
 As a result, the company was able to expand into new areas.

 The history of CMI Vintage Gibson guitars dates back to 1948.
 It is the oldest vintage guitar brand in the world.
 The company is a leading manufacturer of guitars, basses, and accessories.
 Its name is also synonymous with quality.
 Its brand appeal stems from its vintage design.